All Products

 Next Hop

 Select a next hop.
-In this example, the VPC1 connection is selected.
+In this example, the transit router to which VPC1 is connected is selected.

-3. Perform the following operations to add the back-to-origin route of the ALB instance to the data center:
+3. Add the back-to-origin routes of the ALB instance to the data center.

-Add the back-to-origin route of the ALB instance to the on-premises gateway device.
-The following code shows an example.
+Add the back-to-origin route of the ALB instance to the gateway of the on-premises server.
+Refer to the following sample code.
 If the ALB instance has multiple back-to-origin routes, repeat the preceding operations to add all of the back-to-origin routes.

 Note

-The route configuration in this example is for reference only.
+The route configuration in the sample code is for reference only.
 The configuration may vary based on the gateway device.

 ip route 100.XX.XX.0/25 255.255.255.128 The VBR IP address on the Alibaba Cloud side